Bone broth is nothing new, simple, and yet packed with health benefits. Maybe that’s why it’s so trendy.

 Hence, bone broth is a welcome natural source of collagen for this purpose.

-Increased collagen intake mainly helps to counteract the breakdown of tissue in joints (Dar et al. 20177).
+Increased collagen intake mainly helps to counteract tissue breakdown in joints (Dar et al. 20177).

 Due to two amino acids in collagen, it can be particularly effective:

-These amino acids are responsible for continuously repairing damaged cell walls, such as in the intestine in particular (Liu et al. 20198).
+These amino acids are responsible for continuously repairing damaged cell walls, such as in the intestine (Liu et al. 20198).

 Because of its high collagen content, consuming bone broth is an excellent way to improve gut health.

-The same goes for gelatin, which is created by cooking connective tissue and contains shorter collagen chains.
+The same goes for gelatin, created by cooking connective tissue and contains shorter collagen chains.

-Because it is a rich source of outstanding amino acids, collagen is that component of bone broth that gives it the ability to reduce inflammation (Liu et al. 20199).
+Because it is a rich source of outstanding amino acids, collagen is that bone broth component that allows it to reduce inflammation (Liu et al. 20199).

 Our bodies use collagen components to heal a leaky gut wall by sealing holes caused by inflammation, lectins, and unhealthy bacteria (Chen et al. 201710).

 Nevertheless, collagen supplements in beauty products rarely keep their promises.
-Since intact collagen molecules are comparatively large, they cannot be adequately absorbed by the skin.
+Since intact collagen molecules are comparatively large, the skin cannot adequately absorb them.

-In contrast, the human body can very well absorb collagen from food sources such as bone broth.
+In contrast, the human body can absorb collagen well from food such as bone broth.

 Collagen consumed through bone broth is broken down and absorbed by your digestive system.
 In this way, it can improve the texture of skin and nails (Proksch et al. 201311).